circleupx/circleupx.github.io/_posts/2021-08-08-json-api-creating-resources.md

 {: .box-note}
 .NET has a copy of faker called [Bogus](https://github.com/bchavez/Bogus), an excellent library to use in your Unit/Integration test whenever you need to generate data.
 You could even it use it to seed a test database.

-When I execute the POSTMAN request I get a 200 OK with the newly created user on the response body.
+When I execute the POSTMAN request I get a 201 Created as the response code with the newly created user on the response body.
 You can execute the test yourself by pulling the chinook repository down and importing the test into POSTMAN.
 All tests are located under the [test folder](https://github.com/circleupx/Chinook/tree/master/test).

-Great, so the API now supports creating new users.
+Great, so the API now supports creating new customers.
 All is great in the world, well, almost all.
 See what we have here is the most basic example, it is simple and easy, starting with the fact that in this sample app there are no validation or business rules, but what really complicates thing is having resources like customers, that have related resources.

 The customer resource we just created did not have any relationships, meaning the customer being created did not have any invoices.
-There might be instances where a new customer has one or many invoices, to support this type of request the API should be enhanced to support adding new invoices, then link between the new customer and the existing invoices can be establush by including the relationship on the HTTP request body for the customer resource or vice versa.
-The response body of such request would look like the following JSON document.
+There might be instances where a new customer has one or many invoices, to support this type of request the API should be enhanced to support adding new invoices, the link between the new customer and the new invoice can be established by including the relationship on the HTTP request body for the customer resource or vice versa.
+The response body of such request may look like the following JSON document.

 ```json
 {